NikosEfth/crafting-shifts/README.md

     │           ├── photo/
     │           └── sketch/
 ```
-To generate the augmented PACS datasets with different augmentation categories, run:
+To generate the augmented PACS datasets with different special augmentation categories, run:
 ```
 python create_imgaug_datasets.py --dataset PACS
 ```
-This will create ten copies of PACS, each with a different augmentation category.
+This will create ten copies of PACS, each with a different special augmentation category.
 The final data directory structure should look like this:
 ```
 crafting-shifts/
     ├── data/